OctopusDeploy/blog/blog/2017-06/octopus-release-3-14.md

 ---
 title: "Octopus June Release 3.14"
-description: This month's release brings some exciting new features including support for our new Octopus plugin for Atlassian's bamboo as well as easier upgrades, security improvements and better performance.
+description: This month's release brings some exciting new features including our new Octopus plugin for Atlassian's Bamboo build server as well as easier upgrades, security improvements and better performance.
 author: nick.josevski@octopus.com
 visibility: private
 metaImage: metaimage-release3-14.png